na-na-hi/renget/archive/vffr2.md

 *Blood Rose* (BR)						/ Dorm / Farmable (AW) / Egg 2
 &nbsp;&nbsp;&nbsp;&nbsp;Strong single target fire DPS masochist.
 Needs SS-rank, but has fallen off alot &nbsp;&nbsp;&nbsp;&nbsp;lately.
 Learn to turn off her ult after two/three windmill sequences.
-Got a strong &nbsp;&nbsp;&nbsp;&nbsp;buff with the release of Surtr PRI, but is now heavily powercreeped by HoF.
+Got a strong &nbsp;&nbsp;&nbsp;&nbsp;buff with the release of Surtr PRI, but is heavily powercreeped by HoF.
 Can &nbsp;&nbsp;&nbsp;&nbsp;use Aslaug + BD as support.

 *Vermilion Knight* (VK)				/ Dorm / Farmable (AW) &nbsp;&nbsp;&nbsp;&nbsp;Fire AOE with lots of I-frames.
 Had an abyss weather all her own - haven't seen Rita &nbsp;&nbsp;&nbsp;&nbsp;lately in abyss, though (apparently, DA stomps on her toes in this niche.)
 Good for &nbsp;&nbsp;&nbsp;&nbsp;dealing with memorial HoV - needs An Utu for starting SP.
 Mostly used as a BD/Turganev &nbsp;&nbsp;&nbsp;&nbsp;bot these days.
-With the "free" Fire Rita, all Himeko suits are now dead as DPS.
+With Fire Rita/Sirin, all Himeko suits are now dead as DPS.
 &nbsp;
 #####Yae
 **A-valks**